ImperialCollegeLondon/RCDS-numerical-computing-in-python-with-numpy-and-scipy/README.md

 * numpy
 * scipy
 * matplotlib
-* line_profiler

-If you're familair with how to do so, you can use the file ```requirements.txt``` in this repository to set up your environment.
+If you're familiar with how to do so, you can use the file ```requirements.txt``` in this repository to set up your environment.

 ## Colab Links